-- 7.0.1 The term 'Green Infrastructure' refers to the network of blue and green spaces, parks and gardens, nature reserves, sports pitches and playing fields, allotments, cemeteries, trees and woodlands, green roofs and drainage systems, The type, condition and degree of connectivity of the natural capital features that form part of the borough's green infrastructure assets determines the extent and nature of the ecosystem services they provide in supporting human wellbeing and quality of life.
-Maximising the value and benefits derived from these assets, requires planning, design, and management. - 7.0.2 All development should avoid putting pressure on vulnerable ecosystems and mitigate risk through careful planning of green infrastructure, in line with Paragraph 159 of the NPPF 2023.
+7.0.1 The term 'Green Infrastructure' refers to the network of blue and green spaces, parks and gardens, nature reserves, sports pitches and playing fields, allotments, cemeteries, trees and woodlands, green roofs and drainage systems, The type, condition and degree of connectivity of the natural capital features that form part of the borough's green infrastructure assets determines the extent and nature of the ecosystem services they provide in supporting human wellbeing and quality of life.
+Maximising the value and benefits derived from these assets, requires planning, design, and management.

-- 7.0.3 Metropolitan Open Land and Green Belt spaces provide some of Harrow's largest green infrastructure assets.
+- 7.0.2 All development should avoid putting pressure on vulnerable ecosystems and mitigate risk through careful planning of green infrastructure, in line with Paragraph 159 of the NPPF 2023. - 7.0.3 Metropolitan Open Land and Green Belt spaces provide some of Harrow's largest green infrastructure assets.
 These are protected from inappropriate development through the London Plan and NPPF.
 Private gardens, green spaces, green corridors, and landscaped areas are also green infrastructure assets requiring protection, enhancement and reconnection, particularly in areas deficient in natural capital. - 7.0.4 Green infrastructure and the natural capital it supports will play an increasingly pivotal role in keeping the borough liveable and providing equitable public goods from which everyone should benefit.
-Green infrastructure plays several important roles, including: - (a) Cooling our cities and combatting the urban heat island effect, - (b) Minimising flooding by providing enabling natural drainage, - (c) Removing pollution from the air and creating oxygen, - (d) Supporting and providing access to bring about higher levels of biodiversity. - 7.0.5 Improvements in green infrastructure provision can facilitate mental and physical health and wellbeing, climate change mitigation and adaptation, water and air quality improvements, active travel (walking and cycling), ecological connectivity and resilience, wildlife conservation and habitat condition and local food growing, as well as traditional aspects such as play, sport and recreation. - 7.0.6 While this policy aims to protect and enhance Harrow's environment, there are ongoing examples of front and rear gardens being hard surfaced, and vegetation removal contributing to biodiversity loss and climate risks in the borough.
+Green infrastructure plays several important roles, including: - (a) Cooling our cities and combatting the urban heat island effect, - (b) Minimising flooding by providing enabling natural drainage, - (c) Removing pollution from the air and creating oxygen, - (d) Supporting and providing access to bring about higher levels of biodiversity. - 7.0.5 Improvements in green infrastructure provision can facilitate mental and physical health and wellbeing, climate change mitigation and adaptation, water and air quality improvements, active travel (walking and cycling), ecological connectivity and resilience, wildlife conservation and habitat condition and local food growing, as well as traditional aspects such as play, sport and recreation.
+The design of green infrastructure should follow the statutory biodiversity matrix, ensuring that elements are resilient to climate change and well managed. - 7.0.6 Blue infrastructure is discussed further in Chapter 08, however it is important to note that any development that contains blue infrastructure assets should follow Environment Agency guidelines and any future guidance produced by the Council. - 7.0.7 While this policy aims to protect and enhance Harrow's environment, there are ongoing examples of front and rear gardens being hard surfaced, and vegetation removal contributing to biodiversity loss and climate risks in the borough.
 The council will resist proposals that do not contribute to a clean and green borough or impact on ecosystem services.